css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="cohesion">Cohesion </a>

-Team works together, and can reach decisions that all team members support.
+Team works together, and can reach decisions that all team members support.[17]

 More information read [here][Cohesion]